joshlin5/Automated-Pipeline-Runner/README.md

 - MYSQL_PSSW: the password of the 'root' user for mysql
 - GIT_USER: a git account that can access the project on https://github.ncsu.edu/.
 - TOKEN: the token created by your git account
-- VOLUME: the shared volume value in case of bakerx is `\bakerx`, whereas in case of basicvm is `shared/cwd`
+- VOLUME: the shared volume value in case of bakerx is `/bakerx`, whereas in case of basicvm is `shared/cwd`
 - PROVISION_TOKEN: token for digital ocean account
 - PROVISION_PRIVATE_PATH: the path of private ssh key on the local machine, for the key added to digital ocean.